 Planning Your European Vacation

 I’ve always loved planning our European trips.
-In 20 years I’ve been to Europe 29 times, and I’m always busy planning our next trip.
+In the past 23 years I’ve been to Europe more than 35 times, and I’m always busy planning our next trip.
 One of our trips was 14 months long, and six trips have been more than six weeks.
 This past summer we spent 2-1/2 months in Europe.
 So I’ve had a lot of practice planning European travel.
 Thanks to the internet, it’s a much easier process than it was back in the early 90’s when I organized my first trips using guidebooks.
 Then it was a complicated and time-consuming process, sending letters across the ocean to book hotels!

 My experience on the Slow Travel website and my relationships with other travelers have given me many additional insights on European travel.
 I started reading and posting on Slow Travel in 2003, and the site was invaluable to me in planning our long trip.
 I really appreciated the many people who reached out to offer guidance, suggestions and encouragement.
 Over the years we’ve been fortunate to meet more than 100 Slow Travelers in person in Europe or here in the USA.
 Many of my best friends are people I’ve met through Slow Travel.
 We share many similar interests beyond our passion for European travel.
 I was honored to be serve as a Slow Travel moderator from 2007-2010.
 You can find me there posting under the name “kaydee.”

 In addition to my role as a moderator, I’ve written many articles, trip reports and reviews for Slow Travel.
 Slow Travel also hosted a blog of our 14-month trip to Europe in 2004-2005 that I called Our Grand Tour of Europe.
 I have another blog, The Trail’s Our Thing, where I’ve posted about some of our other trips in recent years.
 You can see a list of all my internet travel writing here.